stackql/stackql-registry-docs/docs/google-docs/providers/google/memcache/index.md

 image: /img/providers/google/stackql-google-provider-featured-image.png
 ---

-Google Cloud Memorystore For Memcached API Is Used For Creating And Managing Memcached Instances In GCP.
+Google Cloud Memorystore for Memcached API is used for creating and managing Memcached instances in GCP.

 :::info Service Summary